kyverno/chainsaw/website/docs/configuration/options/execution.md

 ### Termination grace period

-Some Kubernetes resources can take time before being stopped.
+Some Kubernetes resources can take time before being terminated.
 For example, deleting a pod can take time if the underlying container doesn't quit quickly enough.

 Chainsaw can override the grace period for the following resource kinds: